Employment Attorney Representing Workers In Los Angeles

 In most cases, a neurological impairment will qualify as a disability.
-Employers are not permitted to take an adverse employment action against a qualified employee or job applicant (someone who can perform the job’s essential tasks) on the basis of a neurological impairment.
-Adverse employment actions may include not hiring a job applicant, permitting harassment of the employee, failing to promote the employee, or terminating the employee.
+Employers are not permitted to take adverse employment action against a qualified employee or job applicant (someone who can perform the job’s essential tasks) on the basis of neurological impairment.
+Adverse employment actions may include not hiring a job applicant, permitting harassment of the employee, failing to promote the employee or terminating the employee.

 There are many types of neurological impairments that may affect an employee’s work life, including epilepsy, multiple sclerosis, and spina bifida.
 For example, flickering lights and stress might affect someone with epilepsy.
-Multiple sclerosis happens when the myelin sheath covering nerve fibers is damaged, resulting in an impairment.
-Someone with MS may need accommodations for fatigue or a cognitive impairment.
+Multiple sclerosis happens when the myelin sheath covering nerve fibers is damaged, resulting in impairment.
+Someone with multiple sclerosis may need accommodations for fatigue or cognitive impairment.

 It is critical for employees to realize that they need to establish that they can perform the essential job functions before requesting a reasonable accommodation.
 You are supposed to be able to do the job that you were hired to do with or without reasonable accommodations.
 However, certain symptoms associated with neurological impairments may require you to go back and forth with your employer.

 Disability discrimination based on a neurological impairment may be a basis to recover damages from a prospective, current, or former employer in Los Angeles.
-The attorneys at The Nourmand Law Firm may be able to represent you in a lawsuit for compensation.
-We strive to provide aggressive legal representation to employees who have been terminated due to a disability or a perceived disability in cities such as Los Angeles, Vernon, Alhambra, Glendale, Montebello, San Gabriel Valley, Newport Beach, Santa Ana, Van Nuys, Sylmar, Valencia, Beverly Hills, Palm Springs, San Diego, Riverside, and San Bernardino, as well as other areas of San Diego, San Bernardino, Los Angeles, Riverside, and Orange Counties.
-Contact us online or call us at 800-700-WAGE (9243) for a free appointment with a wrongful termination lawyer or guidance with another employment claim.
+The attorneys at The Nourmand Law Firm, APC, may be able to represent you in a lawsuit for compensation.
+We strive to provide aggressive legal representation to employees who have been terminated due to a disability or a perceived disability in cities such as Los Angeles, Vernon, Alhambra, Glendale, Montebello, San Gabriel Valley, Newport Beach, Santa Ana, Van Nuys, Sylmar, Valencia, Beverly Hills, Palm Springs, San Diego, Riverside, and San Bernardino, as well as other areas of San Diego, San Bernardino, Los Angeles, Riverside and Orange counties.
+Contact us online or call us at 323-895-7800 for a free appointment with a wrongful termination lawyer or guidance with another employment claim.